Iowa Barnstormers: Logos and uniforms

 When the Barnstormers began playing in 1995, the team's logo consisted of a circular logo, which depicted a barnstorming airplane over the city of Des Moines.
 The logo was surrounded by a circular script reading, "Arena Football Club".
 The word "Arena" was removed when the team moved to the IFL.
 The circle logo also has wings on each side, with the words "Iowa" and "Barnstormers" on two lines above the circle logo.
 Below the logo was the words, "Des Moines."
 The team's colors consisted of black, gold and cardinal.
 The three colors are a combination of the Iowa Hawkeyes black and gold, and the Iowa State Cyclones cardinal and gold.

 Uniforms

 The goggles on the team's helmet make the Barnstormers helmet one of the most recognized helmets in AFL history.
 In a 2008 Yahoo! article, the Barnstormers' helmet was ranked as the 8th best helmet in pro football history.
 Until 2012, the helmet was gold with black goggles; this was reversed beginning in the 2013 season.

 The Barnstormers' original uniform designed consisted of a gold helmet, and either black or white jerseys with gold numbers on the black jerseys and black numbers on the white jersey with pilots' wings on the front of both.
 Gold pants were used with both jerseys.
 A side stripe on the pants was in the design of a propeller blade.
-Upon the club's return, the wings were removed from the jersey.
+Upon the club's return through until 2023, the wings were removed from the jersey.
 Beginning in 2013, the team switched to black pants.

+In 2024, the Barnstormers returned to their original jerseys from the Kurt Warner days.